Rita Ora on First Kisses, Failure, Fashion Faux Pas and More

 I don’t think you can make a fashion mistake.
 I think you can go through an experience where you didn’t feel comfortable.
 But I don’t think there’s ever anything wrong with people not really liking how you dress.
 Sometimes it’s a fail to people, but to you it might be a success.
 I have worn things in my life, that people are looking at me and thinking, what are you doing.
 But you know, it kind of got me here today—it’s who wears it, that’s really what matters.

-My favorite dance move would probably be me pretending to twerk.
+My favourite dance move would probably be me pretending to twerk.
 I can’t.
 I just end up shaking my whole body.